 4. Check your budgeted figures

-It also worthwhile having your figures independently verified by a qualified person such as a quantity surveyor or industry expert.
+It is also worthwhile having your figures independently verified by a qualified person such as a quantity surveyor.
 This helps demonstrate that the figures are robust and the grant money is going to be well spent.

 5. Don’t leave it to the last minute

-Most likely you will have to submit your grant application through an online platform (such as Smarty Grants).
-Typically this involves uploading multiple documents and completing online forms.
-These forms may expand as you go through them – meaning there is more involved than an intial read through may suggest.
+You will more likely than not have to submit your grant application through an online platform.
+Typically this involves uploading multiple documents and completing online forms which may expand as you go through them – meaning there is more than you expected.
 There may also be limits on the file sizes and document formats.

 Do not leave this bit to the last minute!
-You won’t be the first to encounter technical difficulties and experiencing this 10 minutes before the closing time puts all your hard work at risk.
-Nor do you want to discover a whole section within the online form that you need to answer when the clock is ticking against you.
+It is not uncommon to encounter technical difficulties and experiencing this 10 minutes before the closing time puts all your hard work at risk.

 The comprehensive process used by Locale highlighted to Council the extent of effort that is needed to be successful in obtaining substantial grant funding.
 This is clearly the level of detail that the State and Federal Governments are after, and we are very appreciative of Locale’s efforts in pulling together our successful application for the Woodburn Riverside project.